Ndombolo: Etymology

-Another layer in ndombolo's etymology lies in visual caricature and collective memory, as Kabila was satirically described as a dwarf with broken legs and a peculiar gait, captured in the mocking lyrics "Makolo pete-pete, makolo buka-buka/Na démarche ya ndombolo" ("With weak and broken legs/With a walk like a dwarf man.
-Ndombolo".)
-Popularized by Zaïko Langa Langa, these lyrics paired the term ndombolo with imagery of physical awkwardness and ridicule, targeting Kabila's small stature and perceived ungainliness.
-This visual association was not accidental; it drew on cultural memories of pygmy performers and dancers who had historically been marginalized and exoticized in Congolese society.
-Pépé Kallé's 1980s band, Empire Bakuba, had previously incorporated dwarf dancers such as Emoro Penga, whose performances became emblematic of exaggerated, comic movements.
-These performances, often misunderstood, contributed to the popular conflation of pygmies and ndombolo-style dancing.
-As such, the term ndombolo came to embody a symbolic amalgam of comedic bodily expression, guerrilla cunning, and social commentary.
-Its metaphorical resonance extends to African folktales, where monkeys, known for their agility and mischievousness, frequently serve as symbols of wit and subversion.
-In this symbolic framework, Kabila, having waged a guerrilla war and emerged victorious against Mobutu, was likened to such a figure.
+Ndombolo's etymology also reflects visual caricature and collective memory, as Kabila was satirically portrayed as a dwarf with broken legs and an awkward gait, a depiction echoed in the mocking lyrics "Makolo pete-pete, makolo buka-buka/Na démarche ya ndombolo" ("with weak and broken legs/with the walk of a dwarf.
+Ndombolo").
+Popularized by Zaïko Langa Langa, these lyrics associated ndombolo with physical awkwardness and ridicule that targeted Kabila's small stature and perceived ungainliness, which was a visual association that was not accidental but instead drew on earlier portrayals of pygmy performers and dancers who had historically been marginalized and exoticized in Congolese society.
+Pépé Kallé's 1980s band Empire Bakuba had incorporated dwarf dancers such as Emoro Penga, whose exaggerated comic movements helped popularize the association between pygmies and ndombolo-style dancing.
+As such, the term ndombolo came to embody comic bodily expression and political satire, while its symbolism also drew on African folktales in which monkeys are traditionally associated with wit and subversion, a context in which Kabila, whose guerrilla campaign ended in victory over Mobutu, was likened to such a figure.